 14. Time flies

-This phrase means that time goes by quickly, especially when we are enjoying an activity or busy with work.
+This phrase means that time went by quickly, which can happen when a person is enjoying an activity or busy with work.

 - Example: I would like to keep playing, but times flies and it’s getting late.